-Commack students rejoiced when Hurricane Sandy closed schools for a day or two, but will they feel the same as school officials look to make up lost time.
+Smithtown students rejoiced when Hurricane Sandy closed schools for a day or two, but will they feel the same if school officials look to make up lost time?

-Commack School Districts were closed for a full week in the wake of Hurricane Sandy's destruction, causing downed trees and massive power outages throughout the town.
-The students lost an addition day on Nov.
-8 after the nor`easter swept across Long Island.
+The Smithtown Central School District was closed for a week in the wake of Hurricane Sandy's destruction, causing downed trees and massive power outages throughout the Town of Smithtown.

 [T]here is pending legislation that would lower the requirement to 170 days for districts in need.
 Once we are made aware of the dispensation of said legislation, we will be better able to address calendar concerns.